-We are pleased to provide your individual health coverage through the Moda Health Silver 4500 Plan.
+We are pleased to provide your individual health coverage through this managed care plan.
 This policy will give you important information about your policy's benefits, limitations and procedures.

-If you have questions, call one of the numbers listed in section 2.1 or use the tools and resources on your Member Dashboard at www.modahealth.com.
+If you have questions, call one of the numbers listed in section 2.1 or use the tools and resources on your Member Dashboard at www.modahealth.com/idaho.
 You can use it 24 hours a day, 7 days a week to get your policy information whenever it is convenient.